CagoThaPlug/LEECH/README.md

 ### Logging
 Throughout the plugin, there are several logging statements used to trace operations and aid in debugging in case of errors or exceptions.

-Note: The exact functionality of this plugin may vary depending on the game it is designed for.
-This documentation provides an outline based on common patterns found in game plugins.

-For the complete code, please refer to the following link: [SuperGlassMakerPlugin](https://github.com/Ethan-Vann/EthanVannPlugins/tree/master/src/main/java/com/example/superglass)

 ### Game Tick Event Subscription
 The plugin subscribes to the game tick event.
 Each game tick triggers the execution of the `onGameTick` method.